szli6792/blockchain-developer-bootcamp/README.md

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+// npx create-react-app "name-for-your-directory"
+// Copy/paste in all necessary dependencies in package.json
+// npm install   <--run inside project directory to install dependencies
+// npx hardhat   <--generates new hardhat project
+// touch .env    <--stores global variables for entire app (these should be secret)
+// make sure .env in gitignore
+// add require("dotenv").config(); to hardhat.config.js // allows env variables to be read into hardhat

 ## Available Scripts